Scrap-Mechanic-Logic-Consortium/SMLC-Standards/standards/layout.md

 ---

 # Layout
 This is the main logic component layout standard for the SMLC.
+If you make a component (re-usable logic creation like an adder or some RAM) and want to use a standard way of communicating how to use it, this standard is for you.
+This standard is general and applicable to all logic components, and other more specific standards can be built on top of it.

 ## New global terminology
 These are new terms that are used in this standard that should be made global, which will happen in a separate proposal in the terminology repo.